sonbyj01/sonbyj01.github.io/_posts/2020-04-28-How-to-use-Git.markdown

 -----

 Now, the beautiful thing about installing from [Git] is that it also installs something called ["MinGW"].
 This will essentially give you a 'Unix' feeling, as in most of the basic commands you type in here will also apply to Linux and Mac.
 Now let's start syncing Github with your computer!
-Type in the following two commands, replacing
+Type in the following commands. **NOTE:** if you don't want to set up SSH with your Github account, you can skip all the instructions regarding SSH.
+You will instead clone your repository using HTTPS.

 ```bash
 git config --global user.name "H Son"       # replace "H Son" with your name